dasch-swiss/dsp-api/docs/03-apis/api-v2/reading-and-searching-resources.md

 where the content of `<text>` is a limited set of HTML tags that can be handled by CKEditor in DSP-APP.
 This allows for both displaying and editing the text value.

-In the second and the tird case, `kb:textValueHasMapping` will point to the custom mapping that may or may not specify an XSL transformation.
+In the second and third case, `kb:textValueHasMapping` will point to the custom mapping that may or may not specify an XSL transformation.

 If no transformation is specified (second case), the text value will be returned only as `kb:textValueAsXml`.
 This property will be a string containing the contents of the initially uploaded XML.